 The rock is smooth and steep at times, but over time footholds and steps have been worn into the ground.
 This certainly helped us to climb our way up the hillside, but again there was never a point where we felt particularly at risk.

 I would say though that if the weather was wet, it would quickly become exceptionally slippery.
 Definitely a hike that’s better done on a dry day.

 Following the Trail

 The route is easy to follow, with large rock cairns lining the trail virtually the entire way to the top.
 With such great visibility from top to bottom, it’s pretty tough to get lost.
-Even if you stray too far from the trail, it’s pretty easy to make your way back to the route if you point yourself towards the parking lot.
+Even if you stray too far from the trail, there are a couple of trails you can follow to find your way back towards the parking lot.

-Once you reach the top of the Cathedral Rock trail, you’ll be led to the major saddle.
+Once you reach the top of the Cathedral Rock trail, the trail will lead you to the major saddle.
 The major saddle has incredible views of the valley both in front and behind, and is perfectly positioned for sunset.
 This was where the majority of the crowds posted up, and even at around 4.30pm there were plenty of photographers reserving their spots for sunset.

 While most hikers will stick to the main saddle, a little exploration will yield a couple more view points from the other two saddles.
 The first can be found by following the trail around to the left from the main saddle.
 We virtually had this saddle to ourselves for a good 2 hours because it’s not immediately obvious from the major saddle.

 From this second saddle you can also descend down the other side and then turn left up the third and final saddle.
 The views from this one aren’t quite as spectacular, but you can use it to make your way back down the trail and back to the parking lot.
 This turns the trail into a loop if you’re looking for more variety.